A Structural Theory of Position Bias in Transformers: Notation and problem setup

-\paragraph{Residual connections and mixing.} Each attention layer in a Transformer is embedded in an additive residual block of the form

-which combines identity propagation with an attention-driven update.
+\textbf{Residual connections and mixing.} Each attention layer is embedded in a residual block $X^{(t)} \;=\; X^{(t-1)} + \mathrm{Attn}(X^{(t-1)})$, combining identity propagation with an attention-driven update.
 The attention operation aggregates information across tokens according to a row-stochastic attention matrix $A^{(t)}$; at the level of cross-token information propagation, attention thus induces a token-to-token mixing pattern governed by $A^{(t)}$, while feature-space transformations (e.g., value and output projections) act independently at each token and are abstracted away in the rollout analysis.

-\textbf{Residual handling in prior attention rollout work.} Existing attention rollout formulations account for residual connections by explicitly augmenting the attention matrix with an identity contribution and renormalizing.
-In particular, Abnar and Zuidema~\cite{abnar2005} replace $A^{(t)}$ by a fixed convex combination $\tfrac12 I + \tfrac12 A^{(t)}$ to account for residual connections.

-\textbf{Motivation for flexible residual mixing.} From a dynamical-systems perspective, residual networks admit an interpretation as discretizations of continuous-time dynamics, commonly viewed through the lens of forward Euler schemes \cite{haber2017ode,chen2018neural}.
-In numerical analysis, the choice of step size is not fixed a priori and is typically allowed to vary across steps to reflect the local magnitude of the update and ensure stable behavior \cite{hairer1993solving}.
-This viewpoint motivates allowing the relative strength of the attention update to vary across layers and inputs, rather than fixing it heuristically.

-\textbf{Residual-aware transition with adaptive mixing.} Since our analysis concerns only the relative contribution of the identity and attention paths, we normalize the additive update by total signal strength and define the residual mixing coefficient
+\textbf{Residual-aware transition with adaptive mixing.} Existing formulations account for residuals by augmenting attention with identity and renormalizing; e.g., \citet{abnar2005} replace $A^{(t)}$ with a fixed convex combination $\tfrac12 I + \tfrac12 A^{(t)}$.
+However, residual networks admit an interpretation as discretizations of continuous-time dynamics (forward Euler) \citep{haber2017ode,chen2018neural}, and in numerical analysis, step sizes are not fixed a priori and may vary across steps to reflect the local update magnitude and ensure stability \citep{hairer1993solving}, motivating layer- and input-dependent attention strength.
+Since our analysis concerns only the relative contribution of the identity and attention paths, we normalize the additive update by total signal strength and define the residual mixing sequence-level coefficient

-where $\lVert\cdot\rVert$ denotes the Frobenius norm.
-We use the Frobenius norm here, since it provides a stable measure of operator energy and is commonly used in analyses of residual networks and neural ODE discretizations to quantify typical propagation strength \cite{ruthotto2020deep}.
+with Frobenius norm $\|\cdot\|$.
+We use the Frobenius norm here, since it provides a stable measure of operator energy and is commonly used in analyses of residual networks and neural ODE discretizations to quantify typical propagation strength \citep{ruthotto2020deep}.
+In the theoretical analysis, we replace the input-dependent coefficient $\lambda_t(x)$ by its dataset expectation $\lambda_t := \mathbb{E}_x[\lambda_t(x)]$.